jet2jet/resedit-js-cli/README.md

 When generating an empty binary, the binary will be as an EXE binary.
 If this option is not specified, the DLL binary will be generated.

 Note that this option does not affect the output file name (specified in `--out`)

+#### `--allow-shrink`

+- Flag (boolean)
+- Default: false

+If set, when replacing resource data into the executable, the resource section size will be the minimum (may be less than the original size).

+On default (if not set or set `false`), the resource section size is kept for the original size, even if actual resource data size is less than or equal to the original.

+#### `--no-grow`

+- Flag (boolean)
+- Default: false
+- Alias: `-N`

+If set, when replacing resource data size is larger than the original one in the executable, an error will be thrown.

+Some executable generation tools (such as `pkg`) rely on data locations, and if the locations changed, the executable will not run correctly.
+This option is usable for avoiding changing those locations unexpectedly.

 #### `--lang <lang-id>`